-The following surveys may be undertaken prior to construction of the Lower Don Bridge and Don Yard early works, as required.
+The following surveys may be undertaken prior to construction of the East Harbour Station early works, as required.

-Migratory Breeding Birds and Pre-Construction Nest Surveys:

-All structures that are anticipated to be demolished, modified or replaced to facilitate the construction of the early works shall be inspected for nests or nesting activity of Migratory Birds Convention Act protected birds.
+- Migratory Breeding Birds and Pre-Construction Nest Surveys: - All structures that are anticipated to be demolished, modified or replaced to facilitate the construction of the early works shall be inspected for nests or nesting activity of Migratory Birds Convention Act protected birds.
 These surveys can occur at any time of year but must be completed prior to the onset of construction activities.

-■ Tree Inventory:
+Tree Inventory:

-A tree inventory may be completed during detailed design for all City-or private-owned trees within 6 metres of the Lower Don Bridge and Don Yard Early Works Project Footprint or within 12 metres of where the Lower Don Bridge and Don Yard Early Works Project Footprint overlaps with Ravine and Natural Feature Protection policy area.
+A tree inventory shall be completed during detailed design for all Cityor private-owned trees within 6 metres of the East Harbour Station Early Works Project Footprint.
 Tree inventories within Metrolinx-owned lands should be completed in accordance with the Metrolinx Vegetation Guideline (2020).
 An Arborist Report will be completed to identify permitting requirements if removal and/or damage of woody vegetation is required on adjacent lands.
 Tree inventories are required to determine appropriate compensation and mitigation measures.